DMGDy/epic-bar-rs/README.md

     1. [X] With Icons
 5. [X] ~~Easy to change colors and fonts with form of config (big maybe)~~ css.rs
 6. [ ] Stop using `.unwrap()` and implement propper error handling (default values, fallback behavior/values)

+## Known Issues
+* Only expects and appears on a single display
+* If display is turned off and on, bar is no longer present but process still running
+* Certain Website URLS (or window titles for that matter) crash the bar